Paul Zammit (footballer)

-Paul Zammit (born 21 September 1969) is a Maltese manager and a former footballer, current manager of Sliema Wanderers.
+Paul Zammit (born 21 September 1969) is a Maltese manager and a former footballer, current manager of Birkirkara F.C..
 During his career he played as a forward.

 Playing career

 He played from 1990 to 2003, for Rabat Ajax, Hibernians, Ħamrun Spartans and Mosta.

 Managerial career

 At the end of 2003 he retired as a player and became coach of Mosta.
 In 2005, he moved to Valletta.

 In 2008, he won the Maltese Coach of the Season award for coaching Valletta to victory in the Maltese Premier League.
 Valletta competed in the Champions League in July 2008 and were eliminated by Artmedia Petrzalka.
 Zammit's disciplined preparation for the two games meant the team were competitive.

 In September 2008 he signed a two-year contract to continue coaching the club.

 For the 2009–10 season Paul Zammit became the manager of Birkirkara.
 He managed to build up a squad with great teamwork and on 30 April 2010, his side beat Tarxien Rainbows and won the Maltese Premier League title with a game to play.
 At the end of the 2010–11 season, he was not offered a new contract by the Birkirkara committee.
 On 2 October 2011, Zammit was re-appointed as the club's head coach for the next two seasons.

 On 23 January 2020 he was named head coach of Gżira United.
 After just a few months, he agreed with the club to leave the position on 29 May.